sonnessa/JsonPathTransformer/README.md

 News
 ----
+13 Jun 2022 - Released JsonPath 2.5.6:
+ISO8601_TO_STR bug fix.
+Bifunction transformation can be applied to null values.

 21 May 2022 - Released JsonPath 2.5.5:
 New Transformations STR_TO_ISO8601, ISO8601_TO_STR to transform strings into ISO8601 dates, using custom date format
     and vice-versa.